kzcharm/gokz-overlay/README.md

 Make sure you have:
 - Cloudflare account configured with `wrangler login`
-- Durable Objects enabled in your Cloudflare plan
+- Durable Objects enabled in your Cloudflare plan (free tier supports SQLite-based Durable Objects)

 ## Architecture